nyabinary/nix-constitutional-assembly/constitution.md

 Everything within the authority of SC that doesn't require an extraordinary decision can be decided with a simple majority (at least 50%) of a full SC (vacant seats count as abstaining).

-An exception to that is when there is when the [conflict of interest balance](#conflict-of-interest-coi-balance) condition is suspected to be violated, in which case all non-involved currently-serving SC members will have a simple majority decision over whether there is a violation.
+An exception to that is when there is when the [conflict of interest balance](#conflict-of-interest-coi-balance) condition is suspected to be violated.
+In which case, all non-involved currently serving SC members will have a simple majority decision over whether there is a violation.

 ### Composition and Appointment